EyeTrackVR/EyeTrackVR/docs/_pages/setup_visual_studio.md

 1. Click **Yes, I trust the authors**.

-_Credit goes to the SlimeVR team [adapted from here](https://docs.slimevr.dev/firmware/setup-and-install.html)_
+_This is a direct adaptation from SlimeVR Credit goes to the SlimeVR team [adapted from here](https://docs.slimevr.dev/firmware/setup-and-install.html)_